Monofascia/SimpleETL-NiFi/README.md

 # SimpleETL-NiFi
-This study aims to show the potentiality of the new Apache Iceberg implemented by Dremio environment.
+This study aims to show the potentiality of the new Apache Iceberg implemented by Dremio.

 :warning: Keep in mind I'm not a developer but a Data Scientist / Engineer :warning:
 This study is made only to verify the potentiality of Iceberg.
 It's neither optimazed nor fully automated.